 Faculty achieves success with teaching online, citing appreciation and happiness.

 Adult learners are successful in learning online and are typically pleased with their experiences, including interaction with instructors and peers, learning outcomes that match expectations, services and orientation.

 Each of these metrics is more fully developed than what we have presented here, but this provides a relatively quick and straightforward framework to help you think through your assessment.
 The entire document can be found at The Online Learning Consortium.

 A cohort can be defined as a group whose progress is followed and measured at different points in time.
 At Linfield College, an adult learner who is enrolled in the nursing courses in the RN to BSN program, for example, would enroll as part of a cohort.
 This means that you join a group that progresses through the same coursework together.

 This is important because nearly every industry now asks employees to work in teams.
 The cohort model in the Linfield College RN to BSN program emphasizes this collaborative approach and provides adult learners a strong social support system.

 One of the central components of legitimacy is this: the worth of the degree you earn online measured against a similar degree you can earn in a face‐to‐face environment.
-If you can determine that an online degree measures well against a similar degree earned on a campus, you’ve answered the legitimacy question.
+If you can determine that an online bachelor's degree measures well against a similar bachelor’s degree earned on a campus, you’ve answered the legitimacy question.

 Interesting Historical Fact